How many humans would it take to keep our species alive? One scientist's surprising answer

 The implications of this finding go far beyond the sorts of spaceships we might be able to build in another century or two.
 “Our results apply to any enclosed environment where emigration and immigration are not possible,” Marin says.
 “The same elements are essential for any self-sustaining colony, so our code can easily compute the survival rate of a group of humans after a local or global catastrophe as well.”

-So even if billions of humans were wiped out by some catastrophe, as long as 98 people survived and were able to mate, Marin says, they could carry enough genetic diversity to propagate the species and rebuild the population.
+So even if billions of humans were wiped out by some catastrophe, as long as a suitable group of 98 survived and were able to mate, Marin says, they could carry enough genetic diversity to propagate the species and rebuild the population.

 Rival calculation